 The final thing I’d like to point out about my wonderful Tuntun is that he represents the person who made him.

 My Tuntun is covered in lots of tiny marks, made by his creator’s knife.
 In the olden days, all indigenous men and women of Borneo were artists.
 An Iban girl wasn’t a woman, for example, until she had made a pua kumbu – a 2×1.5 metre elaborate tapestry for decorating the longhouse at festival time.
 Men were smiths and carpenters, and women wove cloth and baskets.
 Each kept the secrets of their craft from one another, presenting only finished gifts to their relatives and lovers.
 In times of plenty – which, in fertile Borneo, were common – carving or weaving gave people something to do and kept the tribe supplied with clothes, farming equipment, weapons, spiritual protection and festival paraphernalia.

 Most tuntuns are basic; they don’t have fingers or hunting animals, but just the sitting Buat figure and some notches to measure the tripwire.
 So I like to think that the man who made my Tuntun added all these details simply to give himself a project to while away the hot afternoons.
-He put a lot of care and effort into something that didn’t have to be special, turning a simple measuring stick into a work of art.
+He put a lot of care and effort into it, just because he wanted to.

 I started this post intending to just show you some photos, and it turned into quite a ramble, but I hope you enjoyed it anyway.
 I owe much of my research to the incomparable Heidi Munan and her reference books ‘Beads of Borneo’ and ‘Sarawak Crafts’.